-Note: The name displayed on this screen is the ClientName parameter you set up in the appsettings.Production.json configuration file.
+Note: The name displayed on this screen is the ClientName parameter you set up in the custom client configuration file.

-3. Capture the code parameter that is returned to the page you specified in the redirect\ uri parameter.
+3. Capture the code parameter that is returned to the page you specified in the redirect_uri parameter.

 This is your authorization code, which can be used once to request an identity token.
 If you need to request another identity token, you must first request another authorization code and go through the user authentication procedure again.